gavinkwoe/BeeFramework/README.md

-##BeeFramework : the mobile app development framework
+##BeeFramework : the app development framework

 BeeFramework is a new generation of development framework which makes faster and easier app development, created and maintained by [Gavin Kwoe](https://github.com/gavinkwoe) and [QFish](https://github.com/qfish).